status-im/swarms/ideas/142-wallet-compatibility/README.md

 * As a user, I want to be able to use a `dapp` in Status, and then open the same `dapp` with the same account in a different Wall Software, using the 12 mnemonic words.

-* As a user, I want to be able to use a `dapp` in an external app, and then using it in Status with the same account generated imported using the 12 mnemonic words.
+* As a user, I want to be able to use a `dapp` in an external app, and then using it in Status with the same account imported using the 12 mnemonic words.

 ### Security and Privacy Implications